maryamdaniali/phenotype_embedding/README.md

-# phenotype-representation
+# Phenotype Embedding using graph representation learning
 The goal of this project is to learn phenotype representation with vector embedding by applying a graph representation learning algorithm, i.e., [Node2Vec](https://dl.acm.org/doi/abs/10.1145/2939672.2939754), on the Human Phenotype Ontology (HPO) Directed Acyclic Graph (DAG).
+Here, we present a novel approach to phenotype representation by incorporating phenotypic frequencies based on 53 million full-text health care notes from more than 1.5 million individuals.
+We demonstrate the efficacy of our proposed phenotype embedding technique by comparing our work to existing phenotypic similarity-measuring methods.
+Using phenotype frequencies in our embedding technique, we are able to identify phenotypic similarities that surpass current computational models.
+Furthermore, our embedding technique exhibits a high degree of agreement with domain experts' judgment.
+By transforming complex and multidimensional phenotypes from the HPO format into vectors, our proposed method enables efficient representation of these phenotypes for downstream tasks that require deep phenotyping.
+This is demonstrated in a patient similarity analysis and can further be applied to disease trajectory and risk prediction.

+The preprint is available on bioRxiv:
+- Daniali, M., Galer, P. D., Lewis-Smith, D., Parthasarathy, S., Kim, E., Salvucci, D. D., ... & Helbig, I. (2022).
+Enriching Representation Learning Using 53 Million Patient Notes through Human Phenotype Ontology Embedding. [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.07.20.500809.abstract).

 Given an input graph <img  src="https://render.githubusercontent.com/render/math?math=G =(V,E)">, where <img src="https://render.githubusercontent.com/render/math?math=V"> is a set of vertices (also known as nodes) and <img src="https://render.githubusercontent.com/render/math?math=E"> is a set of edges, the Node2Vec algorithm finds an embedding space to map the nodes based on their neighborhood connectivity.
 In doing so, Node2Vec: